Ruby-Dragon/AlgorithmicPasswordGenerator/README.md

 When all word sets you wish to be present in the password have been input, use **-d** to exit.
 Your finished password will be output.
 This password is ***NOT SAVED*** so please make sure to remember it or write it down somewhere.

+## Licence

+This software uses the GPL licence.
+Read the terms before using the source code.

+###### ALL DERIVATIVE WORKS MUST BE GPL v3 LICENCED AS WELL, AND MUST KEEP ALL COPYRIGHT NOTICES IN CODE.
+See the LICENCE for more information.